amanrai31/React2/README3.md

 ## Updating Array in State

-Just like objects Arrays are mutable in JS, but you should treat them as immutable when you store them in state.
+Just like objects Arrays are mutable in JS, but you should treat them as immutable(readOnly) when you store them in state.

 - Do changes on array using non-mutating methods like filter() and map(), concat, [...array], slice, toSpliced, toSort, toReverse
 - DO NOT to use => splice, push, pop || unshift, shift, reverse, sort